Healthdirect Free Australian health advice you can count on.

 • tight or weak calf muscles

-• illness or medications, such as steroids or certain antibiotics, that weaken the tendon (less common)
+• some medicines, such as certain antibiotics, that weaken your tendons

 How are Achilles tendon injuries treated?

-Most acute and degenerative Achilles tendon injuries can be treated with non-surgical treatment.
+Most Achilles tendon injuries can be treated without surgery.

 • tape your foot and heel